Emirates Skywards has just launched its latest sale on purchased miles, which has the potential to represent a good

 In many situations booking through the Skywards program is the best value, though there are other options as well, like booking through Alaska Airlines Mileage Plan or Japan Airlines Mileage Bank (however, these programs have restricted access to first class awards).

 Other ways to earn Emirates Skywards miles

 Emirates Skywards is transfer partners with all major transferable points currencies, including Amex Membership Rewards, Chase Ultimate Rewards, Citi ThankYou, and Capital One, so there are lots of ways to earn Skywards miles.
 Sometimes we even see transfer bonuses, which can improve the value proposition of transferring points even further.

-On top of that, Emirates now has US-issued credit cards that you can earn Skywards miles with.
+On top of that, Emirates has co-branded credit cards in the United States that you can earn Skywards miles with.